-- 1. Launch a web browser from a computer or WiFi device that is connected to the network. - 2.
-Enter orbilogin.com.
+- 1. Launch a web browser from a computer or WiFi device that is connected to the network. - Enter orbilogin.com.
+A login window opens. - Enter the router admin user name and password.
 The user name is admin.
 The default password is password.
 The user name and password are case-sensitive.

-4. Click the ADVANCED tab.

-The ADVANCED Home page displays.

-5. In the Internet Port pane, click the Connection Status button.

-The Connection Status window opens.

-6. Check the Connection Status window to see if your PPPoE connection is active and working.
+- Click the ADVANCED tab.
+The ADVANCED Home page displays. - In the Internet Port pane, click the Connection Status button.
+The Connection Status window opens. - 6.
+Check the Connection Status window to see if your PPPoE connection is active and working.